 Customs and tariffs

-The future trade agreement between the UK and the EU will be essential to the economy post-Brexit, therefore affecting all businesses.
+The future trade agreement between the UK and the EU will be essential to the economy post transition period, therefore affecting all businesses.
 This is especially true for those who trade physical goods as opposed to services.
+It is worth considering a review of possible tariffs, ensuring paperwork is in order and making sure your business is read for VAT changes.

 Finance and tax

-Again, the impact of Brexit on finance and tax is heavily reliant on whether we have a deal or no-deal outcome.
-Key issues to consider are VAT, capital and currency issues.
+Again, the impact of Brexit on finance and tax is heavily reliant on the terms agreed.
+At this stage, it would be worth reviewing your current tax position along with group structures and tax consolidations.
+Other key issues to consider are VAT, capital and currency issues.
 To learn more about the implications of VAT on a no deal Brexit, click here.

 It is important to review your supply chain for any potential challenges which may impact the importing and exporting of goods.
 This may include finding alternative suppliers or intermediaries such as freight forwarders.